-We can identify segments based on how respondents addressed the exercises and slice the learnings by these segments for more specific analysis.
-The output of the Breakthrough Toolkit analysis is both a business case for the concept and design specifics for the product or service solution.
+We can identify customer segments based on how respondents address the exercises, and slice the learnings by these segments for more specific analysis.
+The outputs of the Breakthrough Toolkit analysis are a business case for the concept and design specifics for the product or service solution.

 Success is an Upward Journey

-The most powerful success is ongoing and incorporates continuous improvement of your innovation.
+Success needs to be ongoing and incorporate continuously improving your innovation.
 We create dashboards and other mechanisms for listening closely to your market.
-This information builds a market-leading organization.
+With this information, you can build a market-leading organization.
 Cycles of market learning make success sustainable and reinforce your competitive advantage.